-While transmitting, the measured B-40 bandwidth of the signal shall be always contained within the frequency range 2 700 MHz to 3 100 MHz.
+While transmitting, the measured B-40 bandwidth of the emitted signal shall be always contained within the frequency range 2 700 MHz to 3 100 MHz.

 In case of multiple-carrier frequencies where the B-40 bandwidths of the individual signals do not overlap, all measured B-40 bandwidths while transmitting shall always be contained within the frequency range 2 700 MHz to 3 100 MHz.